anseki/jquery-ui-tooltip-altposition/README.md

 ## Usage

-- Load the `jquery.ui.tooltip.altposition.js` script file after loading `jquery.ui.tooltip.js` etc.
+- Load the `jquery.ui.tooltip.altposition.min.js` script file after loading `jquery.ui.tooltip.js` etc.
-- The `altPosition` Object is added to Tooltip options.
+- The `altPosition` is added to Tooltip options.
+It accept the Object which can have following properties.

 The position is altered to `altPosition.position` (alternative [option.position](http://api.jqueryui.com/tooltip/#option-position) Object of Tooltip) when any following conditions.